asabon/antigravity-config/README.md

    git submodule add https://github.com/asabon/antigravity-config.git .shared-config
    ```

-2. **Run Setup Script**:
+2. **Apply Configuration**:
+   Choose one of the following methods to apply the configuration.

+   ### Option A: Automatic Linking (Recommended)
-   Execute the setup script to create necessary symlinks and configuration files.
+   Run the setup script to create symlinks.
+This ensures your project always uses the latest shared configuration.

    **Windows (PowerShell):**
    ```powershell